remnrem/luna-doc/docs/vignettes/soap-pops.md

 ![img](../img/soap-pops/soap0-pred.png){:width="100%"}

-We can also look at the posterior probabilities as well as the most-likley stages under the SOAP model.
+We can also look at the posterior probabilities as well as the most-likely stages under the SOAP model.
 (The POPS output follows the same structure.)
 Here we see the posteriors from the original SOAP analysis (i.e. with the true/observed staging).
-Each line shows the probabilties "stacked" to sum to 1.0, for a given epoch.
+Each line shows the probabilities "stacked" to sum to 1.0, for a given epoch.
 In the real data, the predictions were "confident" in the sense that the maximum posterior was typically near 1.0.
 In contrast, the completely scrambled data shows a very different pattern (note, the plots are sorted such that the most likely stage is plotted at the bottom):

 ![img](../img/soap-pops/soap0-post.png){:width="100%"}